jayleenli/Steam-Trade-Forum-Link-Puller/README.md

 But Steam's security is too high, and I didn't want to deal with that, so this was the way around it.
 -Also the autoposting will have to be done with Jquery in a chrome extension(briefly mentioned in the youtube video I have linked here)

-Thank you for reading this, and looking at my c# project XD
+Thank you for reading this, and looking at my c# project